KehanLi-1123/KehanLi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I’m [Kehan](https://www.linkedin.com/in/kehanli/).
-Welcome to my personal website — a space where I introduce myself and share my research and thoughts.
+Welcome to my personal website.

 My work and research
 ------